LCA-CI-fix-benchmark/fastapi/docs/en/docs/advanced/testing-dependencies.md

-# Testing Dependencies with Overrides
+# Testing Dependencies For these cases, your **FastAPI** application has an attribute `app.dependency_overrides`, which is a simple `dict`.

+To override a dependency for testing, you use the original dependency (a function) as the key, and your dependency override (another function) as the value.
+Overrides

 ## Overriding dependencies during testing